When do I need to keep my ISP provided Gateway (modem/router)?

 - The STBs can use any Wi-Fi network available, in which case you are able to use the Wi-Fi signal from the Plume network to send the data to your STBs.
 In this case, you'll want to disable all the Wi-Fi radios on your Gateway to eliminate a possible source of Wi-Fi congestion.
 You will need to go into the settings of each STB and connect to your Plume network.

 - STBs are required to be connected to a designated SSID being broadcast from the Gateway.
 In this case, that SSID needs to be left broadcasting so you can continue to use IPTV.
-When you look at the Wi-Fi settings of the Gateway, that designated SSID will either be hidden or will be given name that clearly identifies its purpose.
+When you look at the Wi-Fi settings of the Gateway, that designated SSID will either be hidden or will be given a name that clearly identifies its purpose.
 You should disable only the other SSIDs being broadcast by the Gateway for internet service and let Plume handle the Wi-Fi for the rest of your devices.

 - In cases where the STB requires a specific Wi-FI channel to be used, you need to continue using the Wi-Fi provided by the Gateway.
 The adaptive nature of Plume prevents the use of a specific Wi-Fi channel.
 Use a different SSID for your Plume network and forget the old Wi-Fi network on all devices except the STBs.
 This will allow Plume to manage the Wi-Fi for all devices except the STBs, which are connected to directly to the Gateway.

-Some ISP provided Gateways and Set Top Boxes are able to use a combination of these connections to provide IPTV service throughout your home.
+Some ISP provided Gateways and Set-Top Boxes are able to use a combination of these connections to provide IPTV service throughout your home.
 If that is the case, use the hardwired options as much as possible to keep the airways clear for your Plume WiFi network.

-Hybrid Television Set Top Boxes
+Hybrid Television Set-Top Boxes

-Hybrid Set Top Boxes use a combination of traditional television services through the coaxial cable and Internet capabilities through either Wi-Fi or Ethernet.
-In many of these cases, Plume will be able to supply that internet connectivity to the Set Top Box, although the coaxial cable will need to remain.
+Hybrid Set-Top Boxes use a combination of traditional television services through the coaxial cable and Internet capabilities through either Wi-Fi or Ethernet.
+In many of these cases, Plume will be able to supply that internet connectivity to the Set-Top Box, although the coaxial cable will need to remain.

 Examples: Virgin Media